 The passive modalities in physical therapy to treat pain from arthritis are:

 - Cryotherapy or ice packs

 TENS can greatly help reduce pain from arthritis.
-Electrodes are places to trick the brain into feeling no pain.
+Electrodes are placed to trick the brain into feeling no pain.
 Electrical stimulation reduces pain, muscle spasm, inflammation and soft tissue edema.
-COLD LASER THERAPY is an amazing to help the body heal itself faster.
-It targets your “T-cells”, the natural “Healing cells” of your body.
+COLD LASER THERAPY is an amazing way to help the body heal itself faster.
+It targets your “T-cells”, the natural “healing cells” of your body.
 It makes them grow faster and multiply.
-This way you have bigger, stronger and more number of cells healing your body.
+This way you have bigger, stronger and more cells healing your body.
 It’s the only thing that DIRECTLY increases your cells to work better!
 Cold Laser helps with inflammation, pain, muscle spasms and improves connective tissue (works great for Fibromyalgia!).

 SQUID COMPRESSION is designed to provide tremendous relief from muscle and joint pain.